Redtech0inc/MCNet/Documentation.md

 <b>Arguments:</b>
 <li> str: this is what will be printed no to the Console

-### _G.systemOut
+### systemOut

 this is a pre made Console object configured to perfectly fit inside the terminal with the hud on top this console can be accessed from any website and is created upon launch of the client

-it gets all of it functions from `_G.Console` and has none of it's own.
+it gets all of it functions from `Console` and has none of it's own.
 So this is kinda for people that don't want or need to make their own output

 the only addition is that whenever the openUILib renders it also draws the `systemOut` console